On this page

 - ensure the teacher is registered with the Teachers Registration Board of South Australia (TRB)

 - offer and provide all eligible children an annual provision of 600 hours of preschool or 15 hours per week over 40 weeks of the year (families can choose to claim this entitlement across multiple service providers)

 - operate a service that holds a service approval with the Education and Early Childhood Services Registration and Standards Board of South Australia

-- agree to the conditions set out in the funding and service agreement (PDF 418KB).
+- agree to the conditions set out in the funding and service agreement.

-All children are required to be enrolled and attending school by the age of 6 as per the Education Act 1972.
+All children are required to be enrolled and attending school by the age of 6 as per the Education and Children's Services Act 2019.

 Local government area (LGA) subsidy